-^{1} Only for courses overseen by the student's supervisor, the student is allowed to transfer credits from seminars provided by other divisions to seminars provided by his/her division after completing the required procedure.
+^{1} Only for courses overseen by the student's supervisor, the student is allowed to count credits of seminars provided by other divisions as seminars provided by his/her division after completing the required procedure.

 3. Course structure and credits